 Be nice.
 Or else.

-San Francisco [timsilva.com] Designer @ Encide/Verizon Joined almost 2 years ago
+San Francisco [timsilva.com] Designer @ Encide/Verizon Joined about 2 years ago

 My apologies for the slow reply.
 First, I should clarify that the bulk of my criticism is towards the logomark/symbol.
 I realize that a brand is SO much more than just the logo and just the symbol.
 Its maybe 10% of the system.
 However, I stand by my 6/10 rating because I would argue that the execution and the usage of the new "P" symbol is so awful, that it has a larger impact than the 10% weight it should carry.

 I agree that the old rotated e was awkward.
 I much prefer the new workmark, I think it is clearer and much more professional.
 The icons, type, motion, and colors are all fine; attractive even.

 As for the examples I mentioned, I didn't say they got them right the first time.
 But in many of those cases, they had the general visual concepts set early on relative to their entire history (95%+ of their history in most cases).

 Perhaps I wasn't clear, but I have critiqued the actual work.
 With that said, it would be dishonest of me to ignore the broader ideas within the industry that have clearly influenced this example.
 Here's my core critique, the symbol isn't unique, it barely represents a P (I looks like 1° [degree]), and it has no meaning or story behind it.
 Now, does that mean that it can't work?
 Obviously not.
 There are plenty of "bad" logos based on my criteria that represent effective brands that people love.
 I get that.

 Side note: My friend matched the old symbol with the new workmark and it looked fantastic: https://files.slack.com/files-pri/T03TAKEK4-F5V7P4T8V/screen_shot_2017-06-16_at_3.36.16_pm.png